"A picture book is what you read to someone sitting on your lap." Nick Bruel

 Most of us have fond memories of reading with our parents or children.
 We probably even have a favorite picture book or picture book series.
 November is Picture Book Month and it’s time to celebrate that love!

 No matter what grade your students are in, it’s time to get out the picture books and don’t limit your celebrations to just reading them.
 While most students love listening too and looking at picture books, they also want to write, make, and publish!
-Combine reading with technology and creative projects to engage learners and engage students in reading.
+Combine reading with technology and creative projects to engage students in reading.

 Creative writing is a hallmark of elementary writing.
 Writing their own stories is a great way to get started and it isn't hard for young students to find a story they want to share.